MaazKamal08/kaspersky-jira-chat-automator-1yzdo/README.md

 ## Overview

-This n8n workflow monitors a specific Gmail inbox for Kaspersky security alerts from 'titanium-soc@rapidcompute.com'.
+This n8n workflow monitors a specific Gmail inbox for Kaspersky security alerts from 'any email'.
 It filters emails by subject keywords indicating critical issues (e.g., license expired, protection disabled).
 The workflow then robustly parses the email body to extract 'status of device' alerts, consolidates these into a single summary, creates a Jira Task ticket in 'Keenu ITSM' with this summary, and finally posts the Jira ticket link to a designated Google Chat space.

 ## Features